 - Export Button: Exports with current settings, or closes dialog.

 When working with UV-Tile meshes in Designer, the Export Dialog can be used in a slightly different way that allows batch-exporting of multiple UV-Tiles at once.
-Make sure you understand this workflow, and have properly assigned a Substance Graph to one or more UV-Tiles.
+Make sure you understand this workflow, and have properly assigned a Substance compositing graph to one or more UV-Tiles.

 The batch tab is also a faster way to export your graph at a different resolution than the working (parent) resolution.